jiakaiwangCN/awesome-physical-adversarial-examples/README.md

 [**Aishan Liu**](https://liuaishan.github.io/)

--Aishan is an Assistant Professor in the State Key Laboratory of Software Development Environment, Department of Computer Science and Engineering at Beihang University.
+- Aishan is an Assistant Professor in the State Key Laboratory of Software Development Environment, Department of Computer Science and Engineering at Beihang University.
 His research interestes are centered around AI Safety and Security, with broad interests in the areas of Adversarial Examples, Backdoor Attacks, Interpretable Deep Learning , Model Robustness, Fairness Testing, AI Testing and Evaluation, and their applications in real-world scenarios.

 ### Contributors